spring-guides/tut-spring-security-and-angular-js/double/README.md

 ## Building the Backend

 In this architecture the backend is very similar to the ["spring-session"](https://github.com/dsyer/spring-security-angular/tree/master/spring-session) sample we built in [Part III][third], with the exception that it doesn't actually need a login page.
 The easiest way to get to what we want here is probably to copy the "resource" server from Part III and take the UI from the ["basic"](https://github.com/dsyer/spring-security-angular/tree/master/basic) sample in [Part I][first].
-To get from the "basic" UI to the one we want here, we need only to add a couple of dependencies (like when we first used [Spring Session](https://github.com/spring-projects/spring-session/) in Part III:
+To get from the "basic" UI to the one we want here, we need only to add a couple of dependencies (like when we first used [Spring Session](https://github.com/spring-projects/spring-session/) in Part III):

 ```xml
 <dependency>